Skip to content

 Common greenhouse pests include:

-• Aphids - Small, soft-bodied insects that feed on plant sap.
-Cause distorted growth and spread disease.
-Secrete sticky honeydew.
+• Aphids: Small, soft-bodied insects that feed on plant sap, cause distorted growth, spread disease, and secrete sticky honeydew.

 Remove Heavily Infested Plants

-Use Beneficial Insects
+Release Beneficial Insects

 Apply Biorational Insecticides